merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 ### Using kofam_hits mode output to find the other _nif_ genes

-We will focus on the five samples that contain _nifHDK_, which are N06, N07, N22, N25, and N38.
+We will focus on the 5 samples that contain _nifHDK_, which are N06, N07, N22, N25, and N38.
 Let's look at their `kofam_hits` output files one at a time, starting with sample N06.

 ```
 # print the header line, then run a search loop